PaperTriangle/Sonic-3-AIR-Mods/README.md

 A mod that adds in a Fast Dash to Sonic and Knuckles, providing configurations to make the way the Fast Run works configurable and consistent.
 Can also override some ESU characters for consistency.

 ## Flying Hold Frame Fix
 Makes the animation while holding on to tails less jumpy.
-Requires another mod to be replacing the character sprites, though.
+Should be placed below other sprite mods.
 Should work with ESU if placed below it.